 Drizzle the vinaigrette dressing over the salad, and enjoy!

-This salad is perfect for a thanksgiving or Christmas meal.
-Perfect fall flavors and a gorgeous red-green-orange color!
+This salad is perfect for a Thanksgiving or Christmas meal.
+Perfect fall flavors and a gorgeous red, green, and orange color!

 Roasted pumpkin salad with feta and walnuts served in a platter

-• Add the dressing only when serving, or else the salad will turn soggy.
+Avoid soggy salad: Add the dressing only at serving time, or the salad will turn soggy.

 What To Serve With?